armadillica/dillo/README.md

 Dillo 2.0
 ==========

-This branch holds the work in progress on Dillo 2.0, now an extension of [Pillar](https://pillarframework.org/) framework.
+Dillo 2.0 is an extension of the [Pillar](https://pillarframework.org/) framework.

-Main features to expect in Dillo 2.0:
+Main features in Dillo 2.0:
 * Built-in search
 * Multi-language support
 * Fast. (not that 1.0 was slow, but this is like, crazy fast)